 Notes: Publication date unknown

+When facing a life-limiting illness, it is important that the care and support you receive is shaped around who you are and your individual needs.
 If you or your partner, friend or relative identify as LGBT (lesbian, gay, bisexual and/or trans) and are living with a life-limiting illness, this booklet can help you think about:

 This information sheet lists some of the prevailing myths and stereotypes that surround violence and abuse in same-sex relationships.
 Galop encourages all service providers to examine their own attitudes and feelings towards lesbian, gay bisexual and transgender people, to counter harmful myths and appropriately dress their concerns.